Noise Levels in Fairview Park, Oakland, CA | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Southern Fairview Park sounds about 326% louder than Northern Fairview Park to the human ear, a 20.9 dBA gap.
+To the human ear, noise in central Fairview Park sounds about 40% louder than in western Fairview Park, a 4.9 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Grove Shafter Fwy do you need to be?